A Ghost Story: Filming

 Principal photography began in June 2016.
 The majority of the film takes place within a single house, which was chosen by Lowery because it closely resembled the first house he lived in with his wife.
-As the house was about to be demolished, the film crew were allowed to use it for free.
+As the house was about to be demolished, the film crew was allowed to use it for free.
 Some shots of the ghost, specifically those done during pickups or reshoots, do not feature Affleck, instead replacing him with the film's art director, David Pink, who was found to have a similar build.

 As the filmmakers did not know how the final product would turn out, the film was shot in secret and not officially announced until November 2016, at which point it was confirmed that Mara and Affleck were the leads.
 It was later revealed that Kesha would appear in the film in a cameo role.

 Music

 Daniel Hart composed the score for the film, as he had for all of Lowery's previous features and one short film.
 A soundtrack of the score was released by Milan Records on July 7, 2017.